 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of Iridium Communications (NASDAQ:IRDM) plunged today by as much as 11%, after the company reported earnings.
+What: Shares of Iridium Communications (NASDAQ:IRDM) have plunged today by as much as 19% after the company reported earnings that fell short of expectations.

 Interested in more info on Iridium Communications?
 Add it to your watchlist by clicking here.